greyscalepress/font-specimens/txt/NOTES.md

 Some examples of font specimens, specimen sheets and type catalogs :

-A beautiful specimen sheet of typefaces and languages, published in 1728 by **William Caslon**:
+A beautiful specimen sheet of typefaces and languages, published in 1728 by William Caslon:
 http://commons.wikimedia.org/wiki/File:Caslon-schriftmusterblatt.jpeg

 Since 1991, **FontShop International** used to produce the classic yellow *FontBook*.
 The book is out of print, but PDF samples are available for download.
 The book has been replaced in 2011 by the FontBook iPad App. http://www.fontshop.com/products/fontbook/

-Designer **Gerrit van Aaken** has produced specimen sheets for a selection of free fonts: http://praegnanz.de/essays
+Designer Gerrit van Aaken has produced specimen sheets for a selection of free fonts: http://praegnanz.de/essays

+Tim Brown has created a [Web Font Specimen](http://webfontspecimen.com/demo/), and wrote about it on [A List Apart](http://www.alistapart.com/articles/real-web-type-in-real-web-context/).

 The typeface family *Roboto*, designed for the Android operating system, has an official specimen book: http://developer.android.com/design/style/typography.html